aliyun/ossfs/README.md

 * in-memory metadata caching
 * local disk data caching

+In addition to the above features, ossfs also has its own features.
+* renames via server-side single-part copy to improve large files renaming performance
+* optional saves the symbolic link target in object user metadata
+* optional improve readdir perfermence by ignoring metadata-atime/ctime, uid/gid, and permissions

 ### Precompiled installer

 We have prepared an installer package for common Linux releases: